winitzki/scall/tutorial/programming_dhall.md

 Intuitively, the least fixpoint is the "smallest possible" data type `T` that satisfies `T = F T`.
 The greatest fixpoint is the "largest possible" data type that satisfies the same equation.
-This intuition can be made rigorous but those proofs are beyond the scope of this book.
+This intuition can be made rigorous, but the required derivations are beyond the scope of this book.

 Least fixpoints of polynomial functors are always  _finite_ data structures.
 One can always traverse all data stored in such structures by using a finite number of operations.